Enlightenment/enlightenment/README.md

 Desktop.
 It includes a built-in file manager, Launcher, Shelves, Settings dialogs, Menus, Audo Mixer controls and much much more.

+It is primarly developed for X11, but does have an experimental Wayland mode

 ![Screenshot 2](/data/readme/screenshot2.png)
 ![Screenshot 3](/data/readme/screenshot3.png)
 ![Screenshot 4](/data/readme/screenshot4.png)